Virtual Professional Development Courses (webinars)

 Audience Level: Basic

-Course Length: 4 hours (one 4-hour live session with a 30-minute break)
+Course Length: 8 hours (two 4-hour live sessions, each with a 15-minute break)

 COURSE FACULTY